MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

 ### Set up AliceVision for photogrammetry

-[AliceVision](https://alicevision.org/) is a photogrammetric computer vision framework developed by Mikros Image that provides 3D reconstruction and camera tracking algorithms (available on GitHub).
+[AliceVision](https://alicevision.org/) is a photogrammetric computer vision framework developed by Mikros Image that provides 3D reconstruction and camera-tracking algorithms.
 Learn more [about AliceVision](https://alicevision.org/#about) and the [AliceVision plug-in](https://www.sidefx.com/tutorials/alicevision-plugin/).

 [Use this tutorial from SideFX](https://www.sidefx.com/tutorials/alicevision-plugin/) to install and set up AliceVision plug-in for Houdini.